Australia–Taiwan relations: 1990 to present

-Future of Australia–Taiwan relations

-While there has been substantial development in terms of cultural and other unofficial links, Australia's policy towards Taiwan is still largely dictated by Australia's recognition of the People's Republic of China.
-However, Australia does have long term concerns about the potential for a future military conflict between Taiwan and the PRC which would create uncertainty and instability in Australia's sphere of influence.
-From the perspective of Taiwan, Australia was its eighth largest source of imports and thirteenth market for exports in 2000, making Australia its eleventh largest trading partner.
-The current relationship between Australia and Taiwan functions on two fundamental understandings.
-First, both Australia and Taiwan recognise it is an unofficial relationship.
-Secondly, Taiwan is 'careful not to embarrass Australia' and to adhere to the mutual understandings that have been agreed upon.
+In August 2024, the Parliament of Australia formally condemned China's use of United Nations General Assembly Resolution 2758.
+The parliament declared that UN Resolution 2758, "does not establish the People's Republic of China's sovereignty over Taiwan and does not determine the future status of Taiwan in the UN".

 Public opinion

 Australians tend to be very pro-Taiwan due to the widespread belief that China poses a threat to national security.
 In 2022, a poll conducted by the Lowy Institute showed that 51% of Australians would support sending military support to Taiwan if China were to invade, up from 43% in 2021.
 The same survey showed only 12% trusted China on foreign affairs, down from 16% in 2021 and 52% in 2018.
 Two thirds supported Taiwanese independence in 2021.